exasol/websocket-api/docs/commands/subLoginV1.md

 2. The server returns a public key which is used to encode the user's password.
 The public key can be obtained in one of two ways:
-    a. importing the key using the `publicKeyPem` field
+   - importing the key using the `publicKeyPem` field, or
-    b. constructing the key using the `publicKeyModulus` and `publicKeyExponent` fields.
+   - constructing the key using the `publicKeyModulus` and `publicKeyExponent` fields.

    Response fields:
      * status (string) => command status: "ok" or "error"